arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/23.opc-ua-voltage-ihm-app-note/content.md

 - `Arduino_OPC_UA` for OPC UA communication, enabling the Opta™ to act as an OPC UA server.
 - `PortentaEthernet` for network connectivity.
 - `OptaBlue` for handling Opta-specific features.

-The `Arduino_OPC_UA` library allows the Opta™ to expose its analog input readings and relay states as OPC UA nodes.
-These nodes are continuously updated and transmitted to the Ignition platform, where the data is visualized on the HMI.
-The relays, controlled dynamically based on voltage thresholds, are also exposed as OPC UA nodes, enabling monitoring and control through the platform.
-To install this library, search for `Arduino_OPC_UA` in the **Arduino IDE Library Manager**.

 To ensure efficient operation, memory allocation for the OPC UA server is configured with a dedicated `stack` and `heap`.
 Key global variables are declared, including the OPC UA server instance (`UA_Server`), memory heap instance (`O1HeapInstance`), and pointers for managing the Opta™ device and its expansion modules.